UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

-For example, here it is immediately clear that Africa has a bigger population than Europe and the Americas, and we can see that the populations shifted around year 2000.
+For example, here it is immediately clear that Africa has a bigger population than Europe and the Americas, and we can see that the populations shifted around the year 2000.

 On the other hand, it’s quite cognitively demanding to try to reconstruct the total world population by adding all the lines up together, especially over time!

-In summary, split line charts are ideal when you want to compare the difference groups accurately.
+In summary, split line charts are ideal when you want to compare the different groups accurately.

 ---